boltops-tools/terraspace-docs/_reference/terraspace-plugin-ci.md

 ## Options

 ```
-y, [--force]  # Bypass overwrite are you sure prompt for existing files
+-y, [--force]  # Bypass overwrite are you sure prompt for existing files
 ```